-Mountain Guide Team directs environmentally responsive and ethnically pleasing treks in the Himalayas characterize by its respectful and congenial team of organization.
+Mountain Guide Team directs environmentally responsive and ethnically pleasing treks in the Him<e by its respectful and congenial team of organization.
 Though there are a number of ways you could trek in Nepal of which backpacking approach is what few trekkers still pursue, Mountain Guide Team wear your trek in three different ways.
-Remember that however we cater your trek not only it boosts hill economy and provide employment for the peoples from remote villages but also assures life time safety of the porters and aids in community welfare.
+Remember that however we cater your trek not only it boosts hill economy and provide employment for the peoples from remote villages but also assures life time safety of the porters and aids in community

 Type of Trekking

-The most popular way of experiencing classic treks of Nepal is by using local inns for accommodation.
+Tea House Treks The most popular way of experiencing classic treks of Nepal is by using local inns for accommodation.
 Decent hotel accommodation for trekkers is most readily available in the Annapurna, Langtang and Everest Region.
 In these areas you can operate with a bare minimum of equipment and rely on lodges for food and shelter.
 Though bedding is available in the lodges as a cotton-filled quilt that may not sufficiently incubate you.
 So it is always better to carry your own sleeping bags.

-I am a single trekker.
 How does this work?

+Normally single trekkers have no problems fitting in with a group.
+Normally single trekkers share rooms or lodges with other trekkers of the same sex, but if we have an odd-number we ensure that a room or lodge is organized accordingly.Will I be able to deal with the high altitude?
 Our itineraries are designed so that our clients ascend at a sensible and safe rate.
 The effects of altitude are felt by everyone, even the Sherpas, but most people find that gentle acclimatization allows them to reach their high point without any problems.

 How will my booking be processed?

 To confirm your booking we will require a non-refundable deposit of $200 for treks and $300 for a climb which can be made by bank transfer.
 The balance is payable on arrival in Kathmandu and is normally made in the form of a Money Order or Travelers Cheques.
-Alternatively this can be made by bank transfer shortly before arriving in Kathmandu.
+Alternatively this can be made by bank transfer shortly before arriving in Kathmandu